-A good guideline is to use a mixture of regular potting soil and some type of gritty material: pumice, perlite or coarse sand.
-Although the ideal mixture depends on which kind of succulent you’re planting, equal parts grit and potting soil should often work well enough.
+- A good guideline is to use a mixture of regular potting soil and some type of gritty material, such as pumice, perlite or coarse sand.
+Although the ideal mixture depends on which kind of succulent you’re planting, equal parts grit and potting soil often work well enough.

 What kind of planter do succulents need?

 Many succulent lovers prefer using terracotta pots, as these are porous and allow for quick water evaporation.
 They also usually have a drainage hole, which is another must when it comes to succulent planters.

-Although experienced succulent growers can probably control their watering well enough to keep succulents alive in pots with less drainage, going for terracotta planters with a drainage hole is usually just the easiest choice.
+Although experienced succulent growers can probably control their watering well enough to keep succulents alive in pots with less drainage, going for planters with a drainage hole is usually just the easiest choice.
 If you don’t like the look of terracotta, be sure to at least look for a planter with a hole in the bottom or drill one yourself.

 Always choose a pot that’s appropriately sized for your succulent(s); definitely avoid anything too large, as the soil won’t dry quickly enough and root rot becomes a risk.